adudu21isme/nullified-ac/README.md

+# ❗The anti-cheat is currently being made as client and serversided, so this will no longer be a full clientside anticheat!
+Infinite jump (garbage version) and teleportion will be detected

 # Nullified-AC (created by adudu21)
 ## *"Advanced" client anti-cheat for roblox games with false positives being almost close to zero.*